denodrivers/postgres/docs/README.md

     `SELECT PASSWORD FROM IMPORTANT_TABLE WHERE ID = ${my_id}`;
   const password_2 = rows[0].password;

-  // Database state is not updated while the transaction is on going assertEquals(password_1, password_2);
+  // Database state is not updated while the transaction is ongoing assertEquals(password_1, password_2);

   // Transaction finishes, changes executed outside the transaction are now visible